-The next step in your calligraphy journey is to get the tools you need to get started.
-In this blog post, I share everything you need to get started with pointed pen calligraphy.
-In this other blog post, I go over the best calligraphy brush pens to get started with brush pen calligraphy.
+The next step in your calligraphy journey is to get the right tools you need to get started.
+If you’re looking to get started with pointed pen calligraphy, then this blog post will be great for you.
+In there share everything you need to get started with pointed pen calligraphy.

 I hope you find this tutorial helpful and you start creating calligraphy today!
 I’d love to see what you create and how you use your Faux Calligraphy Practice Worksheet.
 Use the hashtag #vd_tutorials or #vialdesigns_blog.
 Don’t forget to tag me on @VialDesigns (on Instagram) so I can see your work.